mathpluscode/ImgX-DiffSeg/imgx_datasets/README.md

 ### Description

-This data set from [Baid et al. 2021](https://arxiv.org/abs/2107.02314) contains 1251 labeled images which are split into 938, 13, 300 images for training, validation and testing respectively.
+This data set from [Baid et al. 2021](https://arxiv.org/abs/2107.02314) contains 1251 labeled images which are split for training, validation and testing respectively.

 ### Download and Build